CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                           This capability is intended primarily as a diagnostic tool and enabling this flag will greatly increase execution time. (default: False)
+    --vcfPreserveRefCase  Flag to cause the VCF file generator to emit each reference base in uppercase/lowercase as it appears in the reference sequence file.
+If not specified, the reference base is emitted in uppercase. (default:
+                          False)
     -v 0..5, --verbose 0..5
                           Verbose message level (0=no info, 5=lots) (default: 1)
     --version             show program's version number and exit